 - Built a full reporting capability for teams and individuals

-- Self-service reporting gives business greater insights
+- Self-service reporting provides the business with greater insights

-- Easy-to-use interface enables rapid customization
+- Quickbase’s easy-to-use interface enables rapid customization

 - Notifications and cross-app relationships automate workflows and streamline project progress

-“We weren’t founded by investors looking for an opportunity.
-We were on a course to build quality systems,” says Chagala.
+“We weren’t founded by investors looking for an opportunity,” said Chagala.
+“We were on a course to build quality systems.”

 Sympo Delivers an Expanded Solution

-“Sympo spoke our language.
-As soon as they came on board, things really started to happen,” says Chagala.
+“Sympo spoke our language,” said Chagala.
+“As soon as they came on board, things really started to happen.”

-“There was a lack of connectivity between their processes.
-We saw an opportunity to build a consolidated platform that would allow Sullivan Solar Power to get to the next level,” says Gwin.
+“There was a lack of connectivity between their processes,” said Gwin.
+“We saw an opportunity to build a consolidated platform that would allow Sullivan Solar Power to get to the next level.”